 While working from home is pricey business, there are some obvious perks that you could use to balance out the extra costs.
 If you previously commuted into the office on public transport or drove a substantial difference, remote working is likely saving you some big cash in transport expenses – and it’s kinder on the planet.
 Woop!

 Working from home could also save you cash on that sneaky coffee you used to pick up every so often, or the office peer pressure to have lunch out because everyone else is, and save you money on on-the-go convenience foods that you can now cook yourself in real time.
-If you’re still feeling the pinch, be on the lookout for any side hustles that could generate a few extra bucks so you can indulge your coffee habit, guilt-free.
+Many businesses are moving to a hybrid model where you may not have a full-time remote job, instead, you’d spend a couple of days in the office each week.
+This means you may have to budget for both sets of expenses, so if you’re still feeling the pinch, be on the lookout for any side hustles that could generate a few extra bucks so you can indulge your coffee habit, guilt-free.

 Emma Edwards is a finance copywriter and blogger, on a mission to humanize the financial services industry by creating meaningful content that’s accessible and empowering.
 You’ll find her penning money tips at her blog, The Broke Generation, sharing financial insights on Instagram, or injecting life into content for her business clients.